 Abilities for the Hedonites of Slaanesh

-- Unrivalled Velocity (Double, Everyone): Add up to 3″ to the next Move action.
+- Unrivalled Velocity (Double, Everyone): Add 3″ to the next Move action.

 - Violence and Excess (Double, all Leaders): After taking down an enemy you can perform a bonus move or attack.

 - Dance of the Wailing Blade (Double, all Myrmidesh Painbringers): Add 1 to the damage inflicted this round by hits or critical hits.

 - Slaves to Impulse (Double, all Slaangors): Perform a bonus move towards the closest enemy as long as it was maximum 6″ away.

-- Impaling Strike (Triple, Hellreaver, Hellstrider with Claw-Spear and all Slickblade Seekers): Up to 6 damage to an engaged enemy at the end of the next Move action.
+- Impaling Strike (Triple, Hellreaver with Claw-Spear, Hellstrider with Claw-Spear and all Slickblade Seekers): Up to 6 damage to an engaged enemy at the end of the next Move action.

-- Volley of Tearing Blades (Triple, all Blissbarb Archers and Blissbarb Seekers): Add up to +3 Attacks to the next ranged attack action and +1 Strength if next to the Blissbrew Homonculus.
+- Volley of Tearing Blades (Triple, all Blissbarb Archers and Blissbarb Seekers): Add +2 Attack to the next ranged attack action and +1 Strength if next to the Blissbrew Homonculus.

 - Tendrils of Unnatural Smoke (Triple, Shardspeaker): Reduce by 1 (to a minimum of 1) the enemy Attacks within 6″ of this fighter.

-- Paragon of Depravity (Triple, Lord of Pain): Add up to 6 to the Strength of melee attacks of friendly fighters within range.
+- Paragon of Depravity (Quad, Lord of Pain): Add up to 6 to the Strength of melee attacks of friendly fighters within range.